-One of the tech recruitment trends of 2023, and a strategy that will differentiate your company from others is effective onboarding practices.
-A successful onboarding makes your new employees feel welcome, builds a company culture where each individual feels like a part of a group, gets your new employees up to speed, and shortens the time for good performance.
+One of the tech recruitment trends, and a strategy that will differentiate your company from others is effective onboarding practices.
+A efficient onboarding makes your new employees feel welcome, builds a company culture where each individual feels like a part of a group, gets your new employees up to speed, and shortens the time for good performance.

 But, how to create an engaging and effective onboarding?